The Mccoys - Human Ball

 In Summary

-By the end of 1969, The McCoys set free of their contract from Mercury called themselves Transition for one gig before hooking up with the legendary Johnny Winter as the great white one’s backing band.
-Anxious and willing to strike out on his own, Zehringer smartly changed his name to Rick Derringer, hoochie-kooing all the way to the bank behind a plethora of good hard rock albums throughout the 1970’s and early 80’s.
+Anxious and willing to strike out on his own, Zehringer smartly changed his name to Rick Derringer.
+Once done, Rick was hoochie-kooing all the way to the bank.
+All thanks to a plethora of good hard rock albums throughout the 1970’s and early 80’s.

 Contact Us | Edit User Profile | Using a VPN